apivideo/api.video-api-client-generator/templates/documentation/vod/get-started-in-5-minutes.md

 If you haven't done so already, you will need to signup with api.video to get the API key and access to the sandbox account.

-Navigate to <https://dashboard.api.video/register> and register with your Google account, Github, email or any of the options available for signup.
+Navigate to the [Dashboard](https://dashboard.api.video/register) and register with your Google account, Github, email, or any otheroptions that you prefer.

 ## Get the API key from the dashboard

 All you need now is to get your API key from the dashboard.
-Navigate to: <https://dashboard.api.video/apikeys> and grab your API key from there.
+Navigate to the [API keys page](https://dashboard.api.video/apikeys) and grab your API key from there.

 {% capture content %}
 **API Key Security**